Miles Barnett

-Miles Aylmer Fulton Barnett (30 April 1901 – 27 March 1979) was a New Zealand physicist and meteorologist.
-Born in Dunedin, New Zealand, he studied in that country but obtained his PhD in the United Kingdom at the University of Cambridge.
-He worked there on the propagation of radio waves and the ionosphere.
-Later, he returned in New Zealand where he helped with the development of the Meteorological Office, becoming its director in 1939, just before the start of World War II.
-After the war, he participated in the transition between the International Meteorological Organization (IMO) and the new United Nations' World Meteorological Organization (WMO).
+Miles Aylmer Fulton Barnett (30 April 1901 – 27 March 1979) was a New Zealand meteorologist and physicist.
+Born in New Zealand, he obtained his Ph.D. at the University of Cambridge in the United Kingdom.
+He worked there on the propagation of radio waves and on the ionosphere.
+Later, he returned to New Zealand, where he helped with the development of the Meteorological Service—becoming its director in 1939, just before the start of World War II.
+After the War, he participated in the transition between the International Meteorological Organization (IMO) and the new United Nations World Meteorological Organization (WMO).

 Biography

-Miles Barnett was born in Dunedin on 30 April 1901, the son of surgeon Louis Barnett.
-One of five children his brother was RAF Air Chief Marshall Denis Barnett.
+Miles Aylmer Fulton Barnett was born on 30 April 1901 in Dunedin, New Zealand, the son of surgeon Louis Barnett and Mabel Violet Fulton.
+His brother was RAF Air Chief Marshall Denis Barnett.

+Education

-He attended school in Christchurch before going to the University of Otago, where he gained many scholarships in mathematics.
-In 1924, he graduated MSc in mathematics and physics, writing a thesis about the equipment used by Professor Robert Jack in his experimental radio broadcasts of 1921 and 1922.
+Barnett attended school in Christchurch, before entering the University of Otago, where he gained many scholarships in mathematics.
+In 1924, he graduated with an M.Sc. in Mathematics and Physics, writing a thesis about the equipment used by Professor Robert Jack in his experimental radio broadcasts of 1921 and 1922.

-Barnett started his PhD at Clare College, Cambridge, in 1924.
-Sir Ernest Rutherford assigned him the study of the propagation of radio waves through what became known later as the ionosphere under the supervision of Edward Victor Appleton.
-He was awarded the diploma in 1927 and elected a fellow of the Institute of Physics in 1929.
+Barnett started his Ph.D. at Clare College, Cambridge, in 1924.
+In the Cavendish Laboratory, Professor Ernest Rutherford assigned him the study of the propagation of radio waves, through what became known later as the ionosphere, under the supervision of Edward Appleton.
+He was awarded the diploma in 1927 and elected a Fellow of the Institute of Physics in 1929.